flutter/website/src/release/breaking-changes/describe-enum.md

 ---
 title: Migration guide for describeEnum and EnumProperty
-description: Removal of describeEnum and how to migrate
+description: Learn about the removal of describeEnum and how to migrate.
 ---

 ## Summary